amperka/MobyDig/API.md

 ### `void begin()`

-Initializes the given interface, clear internal buffer, and sets all module segments to the 'dark' state.
+Initializes the given interface, clear internal buffer, and sets all module segments to the «dark» state.
 Call this method before interacting with SegM8.
 For example, in the `setup()`.

 ### `void clear()`

-Sets all module segments to the 'dark' state.
+Sets all module segments to the «dark» state.
 Clear internal buffer.

 ### `void display(int number, uint8_t position, uint8_t width, uint8_t flags = SEGM8_ALIGN_RIGHT)`